alecxanderBlade/Intelligent-Systems-Final-Project-TravelBot/README.md

 - **Connectivity Issues:** Check your internet connection if the app fails to communicate with the Gemini-Pro API.

-## Contributing

-Contributions to improve the application are welcome.
-Please adhere to conventional coding practices and open a pull request for changes.

-## License

-Specify your license or leave it as default to no license.

 ---

 For more information, visit [Streamlit Documentation](https://docs.streamlit.io) or [Google's API Documentation](https://cloud.google.com/apis/docs/overview).